-With regard to the specific options investigated, the CBD cordon (CC) and the Y + southern screenline (YMS) are promising options, in that they make strong contributions to access, mobility and network reliability, are economically efficient and affordable, and enhance safety and personal security.
+With regard to the specific options investigated, the CC and the YMS are promising options, in that they make strong contributions to access, mobility and network reliability, are economically efficient and affordable, and enhance safety and personal security.

 YMS and CY are best at distributing the charges across a larger number of road users.
 However, it should be noted that in all pricing schemes at least 79% of road users pay no charge at all in the AM peak (Table 3-13).